-Reporting Category Scoring Criteria Row 7 Apply Conventions (0, 2, or 3 points) O points The response has many grammatical flaws, is difficult to understand, or is written in a style inappropriate for an academic audience.
-2 points The response is mostly clear but may contain some flaws in grammar or a few instances of a style inappropriate for an academic audience.
-3 points The response creates variety, emphasis, and interest to the reader through the use of effective sentences and precision of word choice.
+Reporting Category Scoring Criteria Row 7 0 points 2 points 3 points Apply Conventions (0, 2, or 3 points) The response has many grammatical flaws, is difficult to understand, or is written in a style inappropriate for an academic audience.
+The response is mostly clear but may contain some flaws in grammar or a few instances of a style inappropriate for an academic audience.
+The response creates variety, emphasis, and interest to the reader through the use of effective sentences and precision of word choice.
 The written style is consistently appropriate for an academic audience, although the response may have a few errors in grammar and style.
-Decision Rules and Scoring Notes Typical responses that earn 0 points: Contain multiple grammatical errors that make reading difficult.
-Use an overall style that is colloquial or in other ways not appropriate for an academic paper.
-Provide too few sentences to evaluate or the student's own words are indistinguishable from paraphrases of sources.
-Additional Notes Readers should focus on the sentences written Typical responses that earn 2 points: Contain some instances of errors that occasionally make reading difficult.
-Lapse into colloquial language.
+Decision Rules and Scoring Notes Typical responses that earn 0 points: Typical responses that earn 2 points: Typical responses that earn 3 points: Contain multiple grammatical errors that make reading difficult.
+Contain some instances of errors that occasionally make reading difficult.
+Contain few flaws.Use clear prose that maintains an academic or Use an overall style that is colloquial or in Lapse into colloquial language. scholarly tone. other ways not appropriate for an academic paper.
 Demonstrate imprecise word choice.
-Typical responses that earn 3 points: Contain few flaws.
-Use clear prose that maintains an academic or scholarly tone.
 Use words and syntax to enhance communication of complex ideas throughout.
+Additional Notes Readers should focus on the sentences written n by the student, not those quoted or derived from sour rces.